 First of all, water and dirt go together.
 When it rains, not just water gets tracked in.
 Dirt and debris trapped in carpets looks and often smells bad, and moisture will cause mold to grow and weaken the carpet fibers themselves.
 Additionally, a wetter environment is more welcoming for bacteria and other pests.
 Insects like fleas need a certain level of humidity for their eggs to hatch, and molds and dust mites proliferate in humid places.
 If any of your family members struggle with allergies, a humid house will make them worse.

 Humidity isn’t just bad for area rugs, over a longer period of time it can cause installed carpets to buckle.
 If you want your carpets to remain stretched and flat, it’s best to maintain a more consistent temperature and humidity in your house.
 Both moisture and heat will cause the carpet to swell, and then during winter when it’s cooler and dryer, it will contract.
-This pulling can loosen installed carpet and result in unsightly ripples.
+This pulling can loosen installed carpet and result in unattractive rippling.

 What can you do to avoid damage to your carpet and rugs?

 - During rainy days set up a humidifier in your house to maintain optimum humidity.
 Experts estimate that this is between 40-50%.
 Dryer air inside will allow the carpets themselves to dry more quickly, but stick to the recommended humidity range.
 If the humidity is too high, your carpets will never completely dry and, therefore, be clean.
 If it’s too low, your carpets will be dry, but so will your skin and your lungs.

 - During dry days, open the windows and allow the air to flow between the inside and the outside.
 Getting fresh air in the house is also good for your health and will make everything smell fresher.